 An eating disorder is likely to start in adolescence and can have enduring, devastating consequences if left untreated.
-Early identification and yield the most effective results.
+Early identification can yield the most effective results.
 Although anorexia can make parents feel powerless and hopeless, it’s important to remember that you are the key to your adolescent’s recovery.

 Walden’s approach to treating adolescents with eating disorders

 Walden uses evidenced-based practices to treat all eating disorders in adolescents.
-We incorporate key aspects of Family-Based Treatment (FBT), the most strongly supported method of care for adolescents with eating disorders, as part of our curriculum at each of level.
+We incorporate key aspects of Family-Based Treatment (FBT), the most strongly supported method of care for adolescents with eating disorders, as part of our curriculum at each level.
 FBT views the family as a critical resource in the treatment process.